timescale/docs/cloud/high-availability.md

 # High availability
 Timescale Cloud uses various methods to ensure that your service remains available.
-This section covers some of the strategies used by Timescale Cloud to increase the availability of your services.
+This section covers some of the strategies used by Timescale Cloud to increase service availability.

-High availability (HA) is achieved by increasing redundancy, and increasing resilience.
+High availability (HA) is achieved by increasing redundancy and resilience.
 To increase redundancy, parts of the system are replicated, so that they are on standby in the event of a failure.
 To increase resilience, recovery processes switch between these standby resources as quickly as possible.

 ## Backups
-On Timescale Cloud full backups are taken weekly and incremental backups are performed daily.
+On Timescale Cloud, full backups are taken weekly and incremental backups are performed daily.

 For more information about backups on Timescale Cloud, see the